tamirgz/reverse-engineering-reference-manual/README.md

 #
 ## *<p align='center'> GDB Tips (2/15/17) </p>*
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
-* Default display assembly in AT&T notation.
+* Default displays assembly in AT&T notation.
 To change it to the more readable and superior Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file
 * __Hooks__: user-defined command.
 When command ? is ran, user-defined command 'hook-?' will be executed (if it exists)
   + When reversing, it could be useful to hook on breakpoints by using hook-stop
   + How to define a hook: